Nosepass

 Your damage:×1Even

 Tip: Dual-type opponents combine both types.
-For example, Water/Flying takes ×4 from Electric moves.
+For example, an Electric move deals ×4 to a Water/Flying opponent.

 Pokémon Moves by Learning Method